FormBucket/xander-moon/src/content/api.md

 Name            |   Type        | Description
 --------------- | ------------- | -----------
-API_KEY         | string        | __Required__.
+apikey          | string        | __Required__.
 The API key provided on your user profile page name            | string        | __Required__.
-The name to identify the form. email_to        | string        | __Optional__.
+The name to identify the form. enabled         | boolean       | __Optional__.
+Disable a form to stop new submissions without deleting your data.
+Default to true. email_to        | string        | __Optional__.
 A list of email address to email submissions.
 Default to address in user profile. redirect_url    | string        | __Optional__.
 The URL to redirect a user after successful submission.
 Please not that this does not apply to submission sent over AJAX.
-Default to blank. webhook         | string        | __Optional__.
-A webhook is a URL that accepts submissions via a POST after they are recorded in our system.
-Default to blank. enabled         | boolean       | __Optional__.
-Disable a form to stop new submissions without deleting your data.
-Default to true. required_fields | string        | __Optional__.
-A comma separated list of fields that are required to record the submission in our system.
+Default to blank. webhooks        | array         | __Optional__.
+A list of webhooks to send submissions via a POST after they are recorded in our system.
+A web is a URL that will accept the form data.
+Default to empty list. required_fields | array        | __Optional__.
+A list of fields that are required to record the submission in our system.
 If required fields are omitted then the submission is rejected and the request redirected back to the origin.

 #### Example Responses